Sand Creek Coffee Roastery — Est. 2012

 Brew Guide

-How long coffee should brew depends on the method.
+It depends on the method.
 Press it too soon and the cup is weak and flat.
-Wait too long and you’re extracting the bitter stuff nobody wanted.
-Here’s the short answer — then keep reading for the details on each method.
+Wait too long and you're extracting the bitter stuff nobody wanted.
+Here's the short answer — then the details on each method.

 Pour Over

-Try the classic pour-over method if you want the real essence of coffee.
-Smooth and rich.
+Try the classic pour-over method if you want the real essence of coffee — smooth and rich.
 Begin with two tablespoons of freshly ground coffee.
 Heat water to 200 degrees.
-Fill the pour-over brewer about half full of water and stir gently to make sure the grounds are immersed in water.
-Allow the coffee to bloom for 30 seconds before adding more water to complete the pour over.
+Fill the brewer about half full of water and stir gently so the grounds are immersed.
+Allow the coffee to bloom for 30 seconds before adding more water to complete the pour.

 French Press

-Coffee nerds like it freshly pressed.
-Press pot coffee is like pop with double the fizz!
+Coffee nerds like it freshly pressed — press pot coffee is like pop with double the fizz!
 Use two tablespoons of freshly ground coffee and water heated to 190–200 degrees.
-After adding the water, gently stir to mix it up.
-Press the coffee after four minutes.
-(Experiment with pressing in two or three minutes — this extracts more of the “front-end” flavors.)
+After adding the water, gently stir.
+Press after four minutes.
+(Experiment with pressing at two or three minutes — it extracts more of the front-end flavors.)

 Percolator

 Must you?
-If you are making coffee for a crowd then perhaps you must.
-For a 30 cup coffee pot start with two cups of beans.
-One of those huge 100 cup pots?
-Six to seven cups.
-Percolated coffee should be served as soon as the brew cycle is complete — the longer it sits the more aroma it loses and it may pick up a scorched flavor.
-Really it isn’t quite real coffee, but sometimes a crowd demands it.
+If you're making coffee for a crowd, then perhaps you must.
+For a 30-cup pot start with two cups of beans; one of those huge 100-cup pots takes six to seven.
+Serve as soon as the brew cycle completes — the longer it sits, the more aroma it loses.
+It isn't quite real coffee, but sometimes a crowd demands it.